Dates: May 3-7, 2017

 - Sunday: Depart to Miami

 The mission cost mentioned above is $700 and covers food, stay, and transportation.
 (See Accommodations.)
 Our Jose’s Hands scholarship will cover $500.
-Students are responsible for their flights (include if they’re coming from outside of Miami), and we will cover $500 of the $700 mandatory mission fee.
+Students are responsible for their flights (include if they’re coming from outside of Miami), and we will cover up to $500 of the $700 mandatory mission fee.

 A check made payable to the host organization, Emmaus Medical Mission, for $200 should be mailed to PO Box 452305 Miami, FL 33245-2305.